ga4gh/vrs/docs/source/specification/terms_and_model/location.rst

    :widths: 12, 9, 10, 30

-   id, :ref:`Id`, optional, Location Id; must be unique within document type, :ref:`string`, required, Location type; must be set to 'SequenceLocation' sequence_id, :ref:`Id`, required, An id mapping to the Identifier of the external database Sequence interval, :ref:`Interval`, required, Position of feature on reference sequence specified by sequence_id.
+   id, :ref:`Id`, optional, Location Id; must be unique within document type, string, required, Location type; must be set to 'SequenceLocation' sequence_id, :ref:`Id`, required, An id mapping to the Identifier of the external database Sequence interval, :ref:`Interval`, required, Position of feature on reference sequence specified by sequence_id.